kfish610/Nutrition/README.md

 You can also sort your food by these categories

+## Mod Support
-Support for Vegetable Garden and RimCuisine pending
+- Vegetable Garden Project
+- RimCuisine

+These mods aren't needed, however, they do add more options to satisfy your food groups.
+This mod should be placed after any food mods, but otherwise can be anywhere in the list.

 **Made with [Harmony](https://github.com/pardeike/Harmony)**